 4. Brazil - Host of the 2016 Summer Olympic Games

-As it did during the FIFA World Cup of 2014, the sporting world will turn its eyes on Brazil in 2016 as Rio De Janeiro plays host to the 2016 Summer Olympiad.
+As it did during the FIFA World Cup of 2014, the sporting world turned its eyes on Brazil in 2016 as Rio De Janeiro hosted the immensely successful 2016 Summer Olympiad.

-With a huge population and a fast growing economy that is increasingly making the nation a major international economic force, Brazil is now in major demand for English language instruction.
-This has only increased as Brazil has cemented its international profile while preparing to host such major events as the World Cup in 2014 and the Summer Olympiad of 2016.
-The event will bring together millions from across the globe, many of whom will communicate in English during their visit.
+With a huge population that is increasingly making the nation a major international economic force, Brazil is now in major demand for English language instruction.
+This has only increased as Brazil has cemented its international profile while hosting such major events as the World Cup in 2014 and the Summer Olympiad of 2016.

 3. South Korea - Land of the Morning Calm